 Nicola previously served as the Deputy Reporter General of AIPPI International.
 She is ranked as a leading IP partner in Chambers UK, Legal 500 and IAM Patent 1000.
-Nicola has also been selected as one of the 10 “Most Highly Regarded Individuals” in Europe by Who's Who Legal: Patents 2015 and was named as one of the “Top 50 women lawyers in London” in the 2014 Super Lawyers list, which also included a full feature article on her practice.
+Nicola has also been selected as one of the 10 “Most Highly Regarded Individuals” in Europe by Who's Who Legal: Patents 2015 and was named as one of the “Top 50 women lawyers in London” in the 2015 Super Lawyers list.

 Admitted as solicitor, England and Wales, 1996